-- a) Formalize practices which insure that CDTA interests are protected; - b) Assure that all federal and state procurement laws and regulations are followed, and - c) Communicate policies; give guidance to purchasing personnel and to others with delegated purchasing authority.
+- Formalize practices which ensure that CDTA interests are protected; - Assure that all federal and state procurement laws and regulations are followed; and - Communicate policies: give guidance to purchasing personnel and to others with delegated purchasing authority.

-These Procurement Guidelines have been duly adopted by resolution of the CDTA Board of Directors and detail CDTA policy and instructions regarding the use, awarding, monitoring and reporting of procurement contracts.
-These Guidelines shall be reviewed and approved by the CDTA Board of Directors on an annual basis.
+This Procurement Manual has been duly adopted by resolution of the CDTA Board of Directors and detail CDTA policy and instructions regarding the use, awarding, monitoring, and reporting of procurement contracts.
+This Manual shall be reviewed and approved by the CDTA Board of Directors on an annual basis.